-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of Wackenhut Corrections Corporation for the Annual Meeting of Shareholders of the Corporation to be held at PGA National Resort, 400 Avenue of the Champions, Palm Beach Gardens, Florida, April 23, 1998, and all adjournments thereof.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of Wackenhut Corrections Corporation (the "Company" or the "Corporation) for the Annual Meeting of Shareholders of the Corporation to be held at the Ritz-Carlton, Palm Beach, 100 South Ocean Blvd., Manalapan, Florida, May 6, 1999, and all adjournments thereof.
 Please note the Proxy Card provides a means to withhold authority to vote for any individual director-nominee.
-Also note the format of the Proxy Card which provides an opportunity to specify your choice between approval, disapproval or abstention with respect to the proposal to ratify the appointment of Arthur Andersen LLP as independent certified public accountants of the Corporation.
-If the enclosed Proxy Card is executed properly and returned, the shares represented will be voted in accordance with those instructions.
-If no instructions are given the Proxy Card will be voted as follows:
+Also note the format of the Proxy Card which provides an opportunity to specify your choice between approval, disapproval or abstention with respect to the proposal to ratify the appointment of Arthur Andersen LLP as independent certified public accountants of the Corporation and the proposal to approve a New Stock Option Plan and the setting aside of 550,000 shares for issuance under that plan.
+A Proxy Card which is properly executed, returned and not revoked will be voted in accordance with the instructions indicated.
+A Proxy voted by telephone and not revoked will be voted in accordance with the shareholder's instructions.
+If no instructions are given, proxies which are signed and returned or voted by telephone will be voted as follows: